Cyb3rCr0wCC/ScreenSpy/README.md

 Last step is preparing our BadUsb that will do all the job when plugged into victim's computer.

-I used Arduino as a Ide to compile and upload *scrennshareStager.ino* code into our BadUsb.
+I used Arduino as a Ide to compile and upload *src/stager/scrennshareStager.ino* code into our BadUsb.

 I used Atmega32U4  as my BadUsb.